gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 or PME calculation back to the CPU, but the details of this will depending on the relative performance if the CPU cores paired in a simulation with a GPU.

+GPU-resident mode is enabled by default (when supported) with an automatic fallback to CPU update when the build configuration or simulation settings are incompatible with it.
-It is possible to change the default behaviour by setting the ``GMX_FORCE_UPDATE_DEFAULT_GPU`` environment variable to a non-zero value.
-In this case simulations will try to run all parts by default on the GPU, and will only fall back to the CPU based calculation if the simulation is not compatible.
+It is possible to change the default behaviour by setting the ``GMX_FORCE_UPDATE_DEFAULT_CPU`` environment variable.
+In this case simulations following the default behavior (ie. ``-update auto``) will run the update on the CPU.

 Using this parallelization mode is typically advantageous in cases where a fast GPU is used with a slower CPU, in particular if there is only single simulation assigned to a GPU.